Duvauwn/web_learning_tangent/README.md

+# This
 I am beginning to get burnt out in the studying process.

 This is a project to take some time off from the structured curiculum I am currently doing but hopefully still progressing in my knowledge and helping my future self.

 This project will be to create a portfolio page where I can store my future projects.
 Getting this up and running will help a lot.

-In my portfolio website I want to have:
+# In my portfolio website I want to have:

 1. The main web page.
 This will have links to the other pages and will include links to things like my discord and my github.(make a linkedin)